 - Increased operational costs associated with production costs for Adult and Child/Youth Opal Cards being used for a single trip i.e. travel from one location to another location on the Opal network

-- Problems for schools which are unable to use purchase cards or a corporate credit card
+- Problems for schools that are unable to use purchase cards or a corporate credit card

-Though the Buyability scheme The Flagstaff Group were the chosen vendour to store and distribute the card stock and Internetrix the chosen technology provider for the online ordering service.
+Though the BuyAbility scheme The Flagstaff Group were the chosen vendor to store and distribute the card stock and Internetrix the chosen technology provider for the online ordering service.

 The system had to have the ability to obtain multiple cards easily for approved customer groups.
 The solution needed to manage the approval process and solve pricing issues.
 The cards need to have preloaded values that are paid for via credit cards online with unique IDs to handle faults and refunds.

 The ordering system was delivered as a cloud solution on SilverStripe Framework which integrated seamlessly with the Flagstaff ordering and inventory system, and suitable credit card payment gateways.
 The main workflows Internetrix had to design for were an account approval workflow, purchasing workflow and complaints & enquiry management workflow.
-All workflows were made accessible to WCAG AA standard and user tested by Internetrix Design team.
+All workflows were made accessible to WCAG AA standard and user-tested by the Internetrix Design team.